GEORGIA DIVORCE LAWS

 Cost of Divorce in GA

 The cost of actually filing for divorce in Georgia, including court fees, varies by county.
 The cost of divorce often does not end with court filing fees.
-Additional costs include attorney fees, child support, mediation, alimony, deposition, guardian ad litem, etc.
+Additional costs include attorney fees, subpoenas, mediation, service, deposition, guardian ad litem, etc.

 FAQ about Divorce in Georgia